Branyac/Less-Reloaded/README.md

 Less Theme is distributed under the terms of the GNU GPL

 ## Changelog

+### 2.0.0
+* New style: New easy to read font, more space, and responsive
+* Add support for custom logo and custom nav links
+* Available languages: English, Spanish, and Catalan
+* 100% valid HTML5 (Tested with W3C Markup Validation Service)
+* Tested with Edge Chromium 86, Firefox 82, and Internet Explorer 11.
+* Now the quality of code is monitored with Sonarqube.

 ### 1.1.0
 * 100% compatible with WordPress 5.5.1